-Diamond Lash false eyelashes – Japanese women are really into their false eyelashes, they are everywhere.
+Diamond Lash false eyelashes – Every Japanese woman I passed had incredible lashes so it’s no surprise that most shops sell false eyelashes, they are everywhere.
 I got lots more on the last day when I was panic buying!

 I hope you enjoyed the huge Japanese beauty haul almost as much as I enjoyed buying it and will enjoy using it all!
 Anything that catches your eye?